 You don’t have to do anything to be worthy of love and respect.

-Things will be okay if you fail, provided you get up afterwards.
+Things will be okay if you fail.

 Don’t base your self-esteem on outcomes.